The Ruins of Lessylvania Courtesy Library of Congress

 Henry Lee III was born on 29 January 1756 to Henry Lee II and Lucy Grymes, a wealthy and prestigious family.
-The family home, Lessylvania was located outside of Dumfires, Virginia.
+The family home, Leesylvania was located outside of Dumfires, Virginia.
 Lee III proved a proficient child, excelling in his studies and in horsemanship.
 By the age of 14 Lee left for the College of New Jersey where he was in for a very demanding education.
 Nevertheless, Lee pulled through and earned his diploma.
 That is not to say he was a perfect pupil, he managed a few scrapes that could’ve gotten him expelled.
 His knowledge could be a unnerving though.
 It was a well-known fact that Lee could put his friends and family to sleep with his recitations and discussions regarding favorite authors.

 As war loomed Lee’s loyalties leaned increasingly towards the American cause.
 After his graduation in 1773, Lee made his own quiet war preparations.
 As time passed and war became inevitable Lee was convinced the time was right to join the war effort.
 And so he did.
 Lee enlisted in his cousin’s regiment, the Virginia Dragoons.
 He was later made a captain and given his own command.
 Lee himself went around enlisting those who passed his rather rigorous test.
 When all was said and done, Lee’s troops were young, 24 years of age and under.